selloween/docker-multi-wordpress/README.md

-# A simple Docker Compose Setup for WordPress Development including Composer
+# A simple Docker Setup for WordPress Development

 This setup is focused on WordPress development using Docker on Linux, but should work fine on MacOS or Windows.